Jack Brooksbank

-Jack Christopher Stamp Brooksbank (born 3 May 1986) is a British marketing executive who is married to Princess Eugenie, a niece of King Charles III.
+Jack Christopher Stamp Brooksbank (born 3 May 1986) is a British marketing executive and a member of the British royal family who is married to Princess Eugenie, a niece of King Charles III.

 Early life and family

 Arms of the Brooksbank baronets: Azure two bars wavy Argent within a bordure Or.
 Crest: A hart's head couped Argent attired Or charged on the neck with two bars wavy Azure.

-Jack Christopher Stamp Brooksbank was born on 3 May 1986 at St Thomas' Hospital in Lambeth, London.
+Jack Christopher Stamp Brooksbank was born on 3 May 1986 at St Thomas' Hospital in Lambeth, London, the first son of George Edward Hugh Brooksbank (1949–2021), a company director and chartered accountant, and his wife Nicola (née Newton; born 1953), great-granddaughter of Sir Frederick Charlton Meyrick, 2nd Baronet.
 He was christened at Guards' Chapel in Wellington Barracks.
-He is the first son of Old Etonian George Edward Hugh Brooksbank (1949–2021), a company director and chartered accountant, and his wife Nicola (née Newton; born 1953), great-granddaughter of both Sir Arthur Holland (1843–1928) and Sir Frederick Charlton Meyrick, 2nd Baronet.
 He is in remainder to the Brooksbank baronetcy.
+Jack has a younger brother, Thomas.

-A half-third cousin twice-removed of Princess Eugenie through Thomas Coke, 2nd Earl of Leicester, (Note: Thomas Coke, 2nd Earl of Leicester, is Princess Eugenie's maternal great-great-great-great-grandfather (via his first marriage, to Juliana Whitbread) and Brooksbank's great-great-grandfather (via his second marriage, to The Honourable Georgina Cavendish.)
-Brooksbank's great-grandfather was Sir John (Jack) Spencer Coke, a Gentleman Usher to King George VI and Extra Gentleman Usher to Queen Elizabeth II and his great-uncle was the 3rd Baron Hamilton of Dalzell.
-Jack has a younger brother, Thomas, who is also an Old Etonian.
+A half-third cousin twice-removed of Princess Eugenie through Thomas Coke, 2nd Earl of Leicester, (Note: Thomas Coke, 2nd Earl of Leicester, is Princess Eugenie's maternal great-great-great-great-grandfather (via his first marriage, to Juliana Whitbread) and Brooksbank's great-great-grandfather (via his second marriage, to The Honourable Georgina Cavendish).)
+Brooksbank's great-grandfather was Sir John (Jack) Spencer Coke, a Gentleman Usher to King George VI and Extra Gentleman Usher to Queen Elizabeth II, and his great-uncle was the 3rd Baron Hamilton of Dalzell.